 Now, press Win+G to display the Xbox where you’ll find the Game Mode option at the right end.
 You can enable it just by clicking on Game Mode.
 Once enabled, your operating system will run the games with optimum settings.

-4. Install Latest Version of DriverX Software
+4. Install the Latest Version of DriverX Software

-To check its version, press Win+R to open the run menu and enter dxdiag.
+To check its version, press Win+R to open the Run menu and enter dxdiag.
 Now, you’ll see the DirectX Diagnostic Tool.
 Here, you can find the information about your dedicated graphics card and the latest version of DirectX.

 Other than this, make sure you have the latest version of the system drivers such as audio drivers.

-5. Overclock GPU for Ultimate Gaming Experience
+5. Overclock GPU for the Ultimate Gaming Experience